DewliniHerath/Telco_Churn_Predictor/reports/README.md

-This folder will contain teh final report and appendix
+This folder will contain the final report and appendix